5pence/photo-store/README.md

 - **Cart Context & `useCart` Hook** – Provides global cart state management
 - **Persistent Cart (localStorage)** – Items remain in the cart after page refresh
 - **Add/Remove Items** – Users can now manage their cart contents
 - **Dynamic Cart UI** – The cart icon only appears in the navbar when it contains items
+- **Cart and Checkout** - Fully functional
+- **Cart syncs with backend** when user logs in

 ### **Payments**

+- **Stripe is fully integrated and working**
-- Stripe integration for purchasing images & digital products (coming soon)
+- **Both digital and physical products are supported**
-- Secure checkout & transaction handling
+- **Secure checkout & transaction handling**
+- **Order status updates in the admin panel after payment**

+### **Order Management**

+- Django Admin now tracks all orders with Pending, Paid, and Failed statuses.
+- Users can see their order history (future feature).
+- The system prevents duplicate unpaid orders from being created.

+### **Digital vs Physical Products**

+- Digital products require login (for security & access).
+- Physical products can be purchased without an account.
+- Digital purchases are available for re-download in the user’s account.

+### **Future Plans**

+- Automated Email Receipts (Post-payment confirmation)
+- User Order History Page (Show past purchases)
+- Stripe Webhooks (Ensure payment verification)
+- Product Reviews & Ratings (Let customers leave feedback)

 ---